Embedding

 Aspect ratio and fill options

-If only one fill option is enabled, Topologis uses the view’s aspect ratio to size the embed.
-If both Fill width and Fill height are enabled, the aspect ratio is ignored and the map fills both dimensions instead.
+If exactly one is on, the aspect ratio you picked above takes over the other dimension.
+If both are on, the aspect ratio is ignored and the map fills the container in both directions.

 Allowed hosts